 Trendlines are an easy tool drawn either above highs or below lows in order to get a grasp of the current market’s climate.
 With this analytic tool, the future direction of currency pairs is predicted.

 Most traders are only familiar with sideways ranges.
-A channel is a unique type of trading range that arises when two trendlines connecting the highs and the lows of a trend respectively are parallel to one another.
+A channel is a unique type of trading range that arises when two trendlines connecting the highs and the lows of a trend are parallel.

 The trendlines act as the boundary of the trading range.
 The upper trendline acts as a diagonal resistance while the lower trendline act as diagonal support.

-Ideally, the price should bounce/ reverse when it gets to the upper or lower resistance.
+Ideally, the price should bounce/ reverse when it reaches upper or lower resistance.
 Price will keep respecting these boundaries and gradually climb up.

 #8.
 Descending Channel

 When a currency pair is down-trending, lines can be drawn to connect the lower highs and lows.
-If the result is two lines parallel to each other, it is a descending channel pattern.
+If the result is two parallel lines, it is a descending channel pattern.

-A channel is a unique type of trading range that arises when two trendlines connecting the highs and the lows of a trend respectively are parallel to one another.
+A channel is a unique type of trading range that arises when two trendlines connecting the highs and the lows of a trend are parallel.

-In an ascending channel, price respects both trendlines and steadily climbs up.
-Conversely, in a descending channel, price uses the trendline as a boundary and falls slowly.
+In an ascending channel, the price respects both trendlines and steadily climbs up.
+Conversely, in a descending channel, the price uses the trendline as a boundary and falls slowly.

-A descending channel is a bearish pattern that consists of a series of lower highs and lower lows.
+A descending channel is a bearish pattern consisting of a series of lower and lower highs.